BTU Calculator guide

 The formula in plain language

 In plain language: The calculator starts with a room-size BTU table, adjusts for ceiling height, sunlight, extra people, and kitchen heat, then rounds to a practical BTU amount.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer